Rubelefsky/empirestatewalkers/README.md

 ## Troubleshooting

 ### Backend won't start
-- Ensure MongoDB is running
+- Ensure MongoDB is running: `brew services start mongodb-community` (macOS)
 - Check `.env` file exists and has correct values
 - Verify all dependencies are installed: `npm install`
-- Check port 5000 is not already in use
+- Check port 5001 is not already in use
+- **macOS Issue**: If port 5000 is in use, it's likely AirPlay Receiver.
+Either:
+  - Use port 5001 (recommended, already configured)
+  - Disable AirPlay Receiver in System Settings > General > AirDrop & Handoff

 ### Frontend can't connect to API
-- Ensure backend server is running on port 5000
+- Ensure backend server is running on port 5001
-- Check API_URL in `frontend-api.js` matches backend URL
+- Check API_URL in `frontend-api.js` matches backend URL (`http://localhost:5001/api`)
 - Verify `CORS_ORIGIN` in backend `.env` matches your frontend URL
 - Check browser console for detailed error messages
-- Ensure CORS middleware is properly configured
+- In development, CORS allows all origins for easier testing

 ### Authentication issues
 - Clear browser localStorage and cookies